Eric Sogard

-Eric Sidney Sogard (born May 22, 1986) is an American professional baseball infielder who is a free agent.
-He has played in Major League Baseball (MLB) for the Oakland Athletics, Milwaukee Brewers, Toronto Blue Jays, Tampa Bay Rays, and Chicago Cubs.
+Eric Sidney Sogard (born May 22, 1986) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Oakland Athletics, Milwaukee Brewers, Toronto Blue Jays, Tampa Bay Rays, and Chicago Cubs.

 Sogard attended Arizona State University and played college baseball for the Arizona State Sun Devils.
+In international competition, he represents the Czech Republic.
 His nickname "Nerd Power" was given to him by Athletics fans, who liked his play style and distinct glasses.

 Early life

 Sogard's parents are Anna Vodicka Sogard and Bruce R. "Rudy" Sogard.
 Anna was born near Prague and moved to the United States with her family when she was 12 years old.
 Rudy was also a collegiate baseball player and set the home run record for DePauw University in 1975 while playing third base.
 Sogard is the brother of Alex Sogard.

 High school

 Sogard attended Thunderbird High School in Phoenix.
 He played for the Chicago Cubs and Philadelphia Phillies scout teams in 2002 and 2003.
 He was the 2003 Arizona Republics NW Valley H.S.
 Baseball Player of the Year, the Region Player of the Year, and 1st Team All-State shortstop.
 He repeated as All-State shortstop in 2004, and represented Arizona in the 2003 and 2004 Sunbelt Classic Baseball Series.
 Sogard broke numerous Thunderbird school batting records, including highest batting average, on-base percentage, and slugging percentage.
 In addition, Sogard was a star midfielder on Thunderbird's 2002 state runner-up (21–2) soccer team.